-Dr. Arjun Kumar Karki is the Ambassador Extraordinary and Plenipotentiary of the Government of Nepal to the United States of America.
-Dr. Karki is also Ambassador-Designate to Columbia, Coasta Rica, Guatemala, Honduras, Nicaragua, Mexico, and Guyana.
+Dr. Arjun Kumar Karki is the Ambassador Extraordinary and Plenipotentiary of the Government of Nepal to the United States of America, Columbia, Coasta Rica, Guatemala, Nicaragua, Mexico, and Guyana.
+Dr. Karki is also the Ambassador-Designate to Honduras.

 Dr. Karki has more than 20 years of experience in international relations, international diplomacy, international negotiations, conflict mediation, peace-building as well as development co-operation at the local, national, regional and global levels.
 He has undertaken the International Diplomacy and Leadership Training from Harvard Law School, USA; the International Diplomacy and Diplomatic Protocol Management Training from EUROPROTOCOL, UK and the International Negotiations: Practical Skills and Techniques Training Course from The United Nations Institute for Training and Research (UNITAR).

 Prior to his incumbent role, Dr Karki had been holding the position of International Co-ordinator of LDC Watch that is legally based in Brussels, Belgium with the international headquarters in Kathmandu, Nepal.
 He was co-ordinating the organisation and mobilisation of the LDC Watch civil society policy advocacy and campaigns in the 48 UN-defined least developed countries (LDCs) in Africa, Caribbean and the Asia-Pacific.
 His work entailed well-established collaborative relationships with the UN system; the European Union viz.
 Council of Ministers, European Parliament, European Commission; the Organisation for Economic Co-operation and Development (OECD); the African Union (AU); the South Asian Association for Regional Cooperation (SAARC) and the Pacific Islands Forum.